FortinetCloudCSE/FortiCNF/content/2_ModuleTwo/22_AWSNetworkingConcepts.md

 **AWS Virtual Private Cloud (VPC)** is a logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network that you define.
 You have complete control over your virtual networking environment, including selection of your own IP address range, creation of subnets, and configuration of route tables and network gateways.

-**Availability zones (AZ)** are multiple, isolated locations within each Region that have independent power, cooling, physical security, etc. A VPC spans all of the AZs in the Region.
+**Availability Zones (AZ)** are multiple, isolated locations within each Region that have independent power, cooling, physical security, etc. A VPC spans all of the AZs in the Region.

-**Region**, is a collection of multiple regional AZs in a geographic location.
+**Region**, is a collection of multiple AZs in a geographic location.
 The collection of AZs in the same region are all interconnected via redundant, ultra-low-latency networks.

 All **subnets** within a VPC are able to reach each other with the default or intrinsic router within the VPC.
 All resources in a subnet use the intrinsic router (1st host IP in each subnet) as the default gateway.
 Each subnet must be associated with a VPC route table, which specifies the allowed routes for outbound traffic leaving the subnet.